Lixil CEO: Grohe would be its last big M&A deal for some time

-TOKYO (Reuters) - Japan’s Lixil Group Corp (5938.T) would take a break from major acquisitions if it completes a planned $4 billion deal for European bathroom fixtures maker Grohe GROH.UL, the chief executive of Lixil told Reuters on Thursday.
+TOKYO, Sept 26 (Reuters) - Japan’s Lixil Group Corp would take a break from major acquisitions if it completes a planned $4 billion deal for European bathroom fixtures maker Grohe, the chief executive of Lixil told Reuters on Thursday.

 Speaking after an unrelated gathering in Tokyo, Yoshiaki Fujimori also said Lixil would not issue new shares for the acquisition, which would be financed in part by funds from the state-owned Development Bank of Japan.